simonbesnard1/gedidb/doc/user/fundamentals.processor.rst

 3. **Data processing**:

-   - The granule downloading as well as the processing is done in parallel using Dask, each future is processing data of a temporal tile defined in the `data_config.yml`.
+   - The granule downloading as well as the processing is done in parallel, each future is processing data of a temporal tile defined in the `data_config.yml`.
    - Each granule is parsed and processed by the :py:class:`gedidb.GEDIGranule` class, which applies quality filtering based on flags like sensitivity and degrade status.
 See :ref:`fundamentals-filters` for more details on the different filters applied.
    - Data from different products is merged using shot numbers as the primary key, resulting in a unified dataset per granule.